GET TAX RELIEF NOW!

 What IRS Form 1120 (2015) Is For

-Form 1120 is the U.S. Corporation Income Tax Return that domestic C corporations use to report their annual income, gains, losses, deductions, and credits (IRS Instructions for Form 1120 (2015)).
-The form determines the corporation’s federal income tax liability.
-All domestic corporations must file Form 1120 unless they are exempt, dissolved, or eligible for a different form (such as Form 1120-S for S corporations).
-Even corporations with no income must generally file.
+IRS Form 1120 (2015) is the official U.S. corporation income tax return used by domestic C corporations to report income, losses, deductions, capital gains, and credits.
+The form determines a corporation’s federal income tax liability for the tax year.
+All corporations must file Form 1120, unless they are exempt, dissolved, or qualify for an alternative form, such as Form 1120-S. Even corporations with no income must file to maintain compliance with IRS requirements.

 When You'd Use Form 1120 for 2015 (Late or Amended Filing)